 As you read this, you’re likely sitting at a computer with internet access, or perhaps a mobile device of some time.
 You have a little slice of free time, so you’re seeking out some thoughts on money management or on life.

-Instead, why not use this lazy hour to do something at your desk that can directly put money in your pocket?
+Instead, why not use this lazy hour to do something at your desk that can help you save money?
 Here are nine great suggestions for doing just that.

 Find a better primary bank – and sign up